Abhiram13/Game-Resources-ReactTs/README.md

 # clienttypescript
-The Client side of the Mordor which was written with TypeScript
+The Client side which was written with TypeScript and ReactJS